Distributions offering Plasma Mobile

 Links to testing images can be found in the channel.

-Debian does not package Plasma Mobile packages.
+Debian does not package all of Plasma Mobile yet.

 Fedora has Plasma Mobile and related applications packaged in their repositories.